 Clicking the mouse may get your task done, but keyboard shortcuts are fun.
 It has its own userbase.
 Sure, Windows 10 was designed keeping touchscreen in mind, but Microsoft didn’t forget their loyal keyboard users.
 I, for one, am a keyboard shortcut type of user.
 They just seem to do the work faster than mouse clicks.
 Well, this varies from person to person.
 But, you can’t deny the fact that keyboard shortcuts are awesome.
 With that said, here are 27 Windows 10 keyboard shortcuts that will make performing certain tasks and launching functions a lot easier and quicker.

 While Windows is no stranger to keyboard shortcuts, Windows 10 sure has some new ones that will make the long-term users happy.
 To be upfront, there are a lot of keyboard shortcuts and listing everyone here would be very difficult.
 Plus, memorizing all keyboard shortcuts is hard.
 It may seem daunting at first, but once you get used to it, you will be able to run through the basic tasks more easily and fast.
 If you also own a Chromebook, you should not forget to check out these 100+ keyboard shortcuts for Chrome OS.

-Virtual Desktop Shortcuts
+Windows 10 Virtual Desktop Shortcuts

 Virtual desktops s one of the interesting features of Windows 10.
 It’s like having additional monitors.
 You can have different software open in different desktops and navigate between them efficiently using these shortcuts.